beet-software/dorm/docs/docs/apply/use-firestore.md

 documents and then delete them in a batch; the selection and deletion are not one public transaction.

+## Understand the transaction boundary

+Cloud Firestore provides native transactions, and this engine uses one internally for `patch`.
+The current Dart transaction object reads individual documents through `DocumentReference`; it does not provide the collection query operation used by dORM's `peekAll`, pagination, and relationship fallbacks.

+For that reason, the engine does not implement `TransactionalDorm`.
+Its internal `patch` transaction remains separate from a public transaction that could compose multiple repositories.

 ## Run against the Firestore Emulator

 Start the emulator from the Flutter project that contains your Firebase